 When to feed: We recommend feeding once in the morning and once in the early afternoon.
 Withhold food and water after vigorous exercise; wait until your dog has cooled down.

 Transition: When changing to an oven-baked food, some dogs prefer a gradual transition over 7 to 10 days.
 Start with 25% of the new food mixed with 75% of the previous diet, and gradually increase the new while decreasing the previous until the transition is complete.
 Sudden diet change may cause loose stool or stomach discomfort.
-Typically, a gradual transition is not necessary when changing to another Pinto Canyon food because all of our foods are similar in quality and the cooking process.
+Typically, a gradual transition is not necessary when changing to another Pinto Canyon food because all of our foods are similar in quality and cooking process.

 Rotating Flavors: Some dogs prefer variety and that's fine!
 Because all of our foods are baked and all have a similar Guaranteed Analysis, you can immediately switch between Pinto Canyon recipes.
 A gradual transition is typically not necessary between our foods!